Icd 9 For Chronic Kidney Disease

 Q: What is the primary ICD-9 code for Chronic Kidney Disease?

 A: The primary ICD-9 code for Chronic Kidney Disease is 585, Chronic Renal Failure.
-However, this code lacks specificity regarding the stage of CKD.
+That said, this code lacks specificity regarding the stage of CKD.

 Q: How are the different stages of CKD classified using ICD-9?